gammasoft71/Examples_Qt/README.md

 ## Application and messages

 [Application](Qt.Widgets/Application/Application) Shows how to create an application with QApplication.

 [DarkMode](Qt.Widgets/Application/DarkMode) Shows how to create a dafrk mode application.

 ## Common Controls

-[PushButton](Qt.Widgets/CommonControls/PushButton) Shows how to create a button and Event Click with QPushButton.

 [CheckBox](Qt.Widgets/CommonControls/CheckBox) Shows how to create a check box with QCheckBox.